manousosgrill/openwebrx-plugin-overlay-AIS/README.md

-Files go in map folder of openwebrx in my ubuntu system it is on
+2. Files go in map folder of openwebrx in my ubuntu system it is on

 /usr/lib/python3/dist-packages/htdocs/plugins/map/ais_overlay/

 in ais_overlay folder we put the files.

 consult https://github.com/0xAF/openwebrxplus-plugins for more info.

-in order for the ships to be able to show an angle you must edit the file:
+3. In order for the ships to be able to show an angle you must edit the file:
 /usr/lib/python3/dist-packages/htdocs# cd /usr/lib/python3/dist-packages/htdocs/map-leaflet.js